docsible/docsible/README.md

   --role TEXT      Path to the Ansible role directory.
   --playbook TEXT  Path to the playbook file.
   --graph          Generate Mermaid graph for tasks.
-  --no-backup      Don't backup the readme before remove.
+  --no-backup      Do not backup the readme before remove.
-  --no-docsible    Don't create .docsible file and do not print relative variable to generated README.md --version        Show the module version.
+  --no-docsible    Do not create .docsible file and do not print relative variable to generated README.md.
+  --comments       Read comments from tasks files.
+  --version        Show the module version.
   --help           Show this message and exit.
 ```